How Long Does Suboxone Stay in Your System?

 How Long Is Suboxone In Your System?: Detection & Drug Tests

-The process of metabolizing Suboxone in the liver creates metabolites that tend to stay in the body for even longer than the drug itself.
+When referring to timelines for how long Suboxone stays in your system, this is different for everyone, and only general information can be provided.
+The process of metabolizing Suboxone in the liver creates metabolites that tend to stay in the body for longer than the drug itself.
 Modern drug tests can detect these as well, so even after 8 days, an individual might still produce a positive test for buprenorphine.

 Body System Time in System